sopechris/goodbad/notes.md

 Ad-Hoc cleaning looking at things to remove (headers, notes, footnotes, chapter names...).
 Longest part, had to go over all texts one by one, left a couple untouched to see if fixed.
 Checked whether previos pipeline took care of them and for those who didn't integrated to philosophy cleaning pipeline.
 Bible and Quran already cleaned .csv, separate from pipeline and put after.

+Post cleaning ad hoc extra cleaning.
+After deeply checking .csv and spotting extra slipped noise, added new extra cleaning to the notebook and rerun to get final .csv.
+Extra cleaning of a couple phrases I had noted before in the first .csv check.

 ---

 ### Psychology Texts